Supercharge Your Retirement with a Cash Balance Plan

 For example, if the business owner needs to accumulate over $61,000 per year (the 2018 annual limit for defined contribution plans for individuals over age 50) has a steady cash flow, and is already providing a 401k benefit; a cash balance plan may be the solution.
 Depending on the situation, the owner may be able to contribute up to $254,000 per year.
 This gives the business owner the potential to maximize contributions to both plans.

 A cash balance plan can be a powerful tool on its own, or it can be leveraged with an existing defined contribution plan.
 Business owners that wish to save more annually for their retirement can significantly accelerate their retirement savings.
-Ultimately, helping them maximize something that matters most of all, their peace of mind.
+Ultimately, helping them maximize something that matters most of all, their confidence.

-Trevor Kern, Advisory Services offered by Zeller Kern Wealth Advisors, one of the leading Sacramento Wealth Management firms and a Registered Investment Adviser.
+Trevor Kern, Advisory Services offered by Zeller Kern Wealth Advisors, a Sacramento Wealth Management firms and a Registered Investment Adviser.